 The Aristocats and Ratatouille, two superb animation films, have chosen them as a backdrop.
 And it is also the setting for The Hunchback of Notre-Dame, adapted from the novel Notre-Dame de Paris by Victor Hugo.
 So, why not begin your walk with a visit to the cathedral, in the footsteps of Quasimodo and the beautiful Esmeralda?

-More sporty types can even climb the 400 steps to the top of the towers, see the enormous bells, admire the gargoyles and chimerae and enjoy a stunning view of Paris.
+More sporty types can even climb the 400 steps to the top of the towers (closed until further notice), see the enormous bells, admire the gargoyles and chimerae and enjoy a stunning view of Paris.
 On Quai de la Tournelle, a few steps from Notre-Dame, , the starred restaurant La Tour d’Argent is one of the oldest restaurants in Paris and was built as long ago as 1582!
 It was the inspiration for the restaurant Chez Gusto in the film Ratatouille.

 However, the heart of the Cité is not just for young cinema buffs!
 In the film The Devil Wears Prada, the winding medieval streets between the quai de Montebello and the Place Maubert (Impasse Maubert, rue du Haut Pavé, rue des Grands Degrés, rue de l’Hôtel Colbert, rue de la Bûcherie, rue de Bièvre, etc.) were the scenes for a romantic evening stroll for Andy (Anne Hathaway) and her handsome writer.